Computing Optimal Kernels in Two Dimensions: Computing optimal eps -kernel

 Computing an optimal $\eps$-kernel for $\PS$ is equivalent to computing a set of lines $\LSA \subseteq \LS$, such that $ \UY{\LSA}{x}$ lies above $\uY{\LS}{x}$ (and of course below $\UY{\LS}{x}$), for all $x$.
 And similarly, $\LY{\LSA}{x}$ lies below $\lY{\LS}{x}$, for all $x$.

-\begin{remark} Using duality or polarity for our problem is equivalent.
-We will choose whichever is more convenient.
-For instance, It is more convenient to use polarity for describing the overall algorithm below because $\polarX{\CHX{\PS}}$ is a convex polygon.
-But we will use duality for describing a data structure that we need as well as the lower-bound construction. \end{remark}

-Here we show that in the worst case the set $\bigcup_{\Line \in \LS} (\CTY{ \Line}{ \PP})$ can have quadratic size.
-It is easier to understand the construction when using duality instead of polarity.
+\RegVer{\paragraph*{Lower-bound construction.}} \DCGVer{\subparagraph*{Lower-bound construction.}} Here we show that in the worst case the set $\bigcup_{\Line \in \LS} (\CTY{ \Line}{ \PP})$ can have quadratic size.
 In particular, we construct a set of lines $\LS$, where the lines of $\LS$ have quadratic number of intersections with $\uX{\cdot}$ and $\lX{\cdot}$.

 Consider the parabolas $f(x) = \frac{2}{\eps}(x^2 + 1)$ and $g(x) = -\frac{1}{1-\eps / 2}(x^2 + 1)$.
 Fix parameters $n$ and $\eps$.
 Let $\pa_i = \bigl(i/2n, f(i/2n)\bigr)$ and $\pb_i = \bigl(i/2n,g(i/2n)\bigr)$, for $i=0, \ldots, 2n$.
 For a pair of distinct points $p, q\in\reals^2$, let $\Line(p,q)$ denote the line passing through $p$ and $q$.
 Let